 - Panama Red and Colombian Gold from South America

 - Thai and Chocolate Thai from Asia

-All of the indica landrace strains come from Central Asia, which is believed to be the original geographical home of the cannabis plant.
+All of the indica landrace strains come from Central Asia.
+This part of the world is believed to be the original geographical home of the cannabis plant.
 Some of the most popular include:

-If you want to try landrace cannabis, you could do far worse than picking up one of these iconic strains.
-However, one thing to bear in mind is that marijuana grown away from its natural habitat will probably have a slightly different cannabinoid and terpene profile as compared to its ancestors.
+If you want to try landrace cannabis, these iconic strains are a great starting point.
+However, marijuana grown away from its natural habitat will likely be different than its original ancestors.
+Modern-day landraces will probably have a slightly different cannabinoid and terpene profile than their ancient predecessors.

 Final Thoughts on Landrace Cannabis Strains

-Landrace cannabis strains ultimately evolved and developed naturally based on their habitat, rather than as a result of artificial/selective breeding.
-They are the only strains which can be considered 100% sativa or indica, rather than the hybrids that we typically smoke today.
+Landrace cannabis strains ultimately evolved and developed naturally based on the idiosyncratic conditions of their particular habitat.
+They contrast sharply with modern-day hybrids that are a result of artificial/selective breeding practices.
+Therefore, landraces are the only strains that can be considered 100% sativa or indica.

-So if you are looking for a truly natural cannabis experience, you should definitely try a landrace marijuana strain.
-And if you are a grower, why not choose a landrace for your next crop and help to keep the origins of cannabis alive?
+If you are looking for a genuinely natural cannabis experience, then you can’t do any better than trying a landrace marijuana strain.
+And if you are a grower, why not choose a landrace for your next crop?
+You will get to experience a little bit of cannabis’ rich history and help to keep these landrace strains alive.